 The following precautions while cleaning your baby’s tongue can help avoid any injury to the baby.

-- Try using a sterilized gauze piece for your baby’s mouth to avoid the risk of any infection.
+- Try using a clean and soft cloth piece (wash cloth) for your baby’s mouth to avoid the risk of any infection and ensure gentle cleaning.

-- Keep your nails clean to avoid any injury to the baby’s delicate tissues.
+- Keep your nails short and clean to avoid any injury to the baby’s delicate tissues.

 2. Breastfeeding: 6 Things Nursing Moms Should Know About Dental Health; American Dental Association